What should I expect to pay? Are there any catches or things I should look out for?

 Road rules arent quite what they should be in this region and there are many tourists involved in tcrashes.
-Check your policy to make sure motorcycling is covered and what kind of license that you need to hold. over 8 years ago
+Check your policy to make sure motorcycling is covered and what kind of license that you need to hold. almost 9 years ago

 I live in Thailand.
 Most scooter rental places are honest, but certain areas like Phuket and Pattaya have a large number of dishonest rental places that will refuse to return your passport unless you pay a large damage fine for non existent damage, and the police are often in on the take (there are videos on Utube of this happening).
 If you walk away without your passport to report it stolen, the rental agency can sell your passport for a couple hundred dollars.
 They win either way.
 In fact, Thailand has many thousands of stolen passports sold every year, one of the highest numbers in the world.
 The recent Malaysian air tragedy had 2 cases of illegal immigrants to China using stolen passports from Thailand.
 In many other places here you can rent without handing over the passport, they will make a copy, and/or keep your driver's license.
 Most places are honest.
 Be aware that there are large numbers of tourists injured on rental bikes.
 Not a good way to end your vacation.
 Be extra careful if you aren't experienced with a motorcycle. almost 5 years agoAnswered by marmot via WorldNomads.com